Need for Speed Rivals: History

-On November 15, 2012, EA Gothenburg was rebranded as Ghost Games.
+On 15 November 2012, EA Gothenburg was rebranded as Ghost Games.
 Ghost's website went live around the same time and called for potential staff to apply for a range of open positions.

-On May 23, 2013, EA confirmed their next Need for Speed game, Rivals, with a teaser trailer, following marketing material tease days before.
+On 23 May 2013, EA confirmed their next Need for Speed game, Rivals, with a teaser trailer, following marketing material tease days before.
 It was also confirmed that Rivals was in the works at EA's Swedish games developer Ghost Games in partnership with Criterion Games.
 Ghost is headed up by former DICE executive producer Marcus Nilsson, who previously led development on games including Battlefield 2: Modern Combat, Battlefield 2142 and Shift 2: Unleashed.

 The team asserted that while Rivals will be released on both current and next-gen systems, the versions would "ultimately be the same", aside from the graphics would look different, and next-gen would provide for more dynamic weather and gameplay.

-On August 30, 2013, Ghost Games head Marcus Nilsson stated that the studio had been given complete charge of the Need for Speed franchise and that the franchise being bounced between multiple EA studios was not "consistent" with different game types.
+On 30 August 2013, Ghost Games head Marcus Nilsson stated that the studio had been given complete charge of the Need for Speed franchise and that the franchise being bounced between multiple EA studios was not "consistent" with different game types.

-On September 16, 2013, Criterion Games had its staff numbers reduced to 17 people total, as the majority of the studio moved over to Ghost Games UK to work with Need for Speed games.
+On 16 September 2013, Criterion Games had its staff numbers reduced to 17 people total, as the majority of the studio moved over to Ghost Games UK to work with Need for Speed games.
 Due to this, what remained of Criterion Games began work on a project of their own.

 Because of the low sales of Most Wanted on the Wii U and PlayStation Vita, Rivals was not developed for those platforms.

+In July 2025, it was announced that Rivals' online services would be shut down on 7 October 2025.
+Due to a single-player patch released in 2013, the game will remain playable offline.
+The online services for the game were shut down on the announced date just right after 12AM EST.

 Marketing and release

-Rivals was released for Microsoft Windows, PlayStation 3 and Xbox 360 on November 19, 2013 in North America, November 21 in Australia, and November 22 in Europe.
-The PlayStation 4 version was released in North America a few days earlier, on November 15, 2013, as a launch title for the system, and on November 29 in Europe.
+Rivals was released for PlayStation 3, Windows, and Xbox 360 on 19 November 2013 in North America, 21 November in Australia, and 22 November in Europe.
+The PlayStation 4 version was released in North America a few days earlier, on 15 November 2013, as a launch title for the system, and on 29 November in Europe.
 The Xbox One version was released worldwide on 22 November 2013.

-On October 21, 2014, Need for Speed Rivals Complete Edition was released.
+On 21 October 2014, Need for Speed Rivals Complete Edition was released.
 It features all DLC packs (as well as all pre-order bonuses previously re-released in the "Fully Loaded Garage" DLC pack) along with the main game.